rodneyshupe/Cookbook/Recipes/DrinksAndCocktails.rst

 1. Pour the ingredients into a cocktail shaker with ice cubes.
 Shake well.
 2. If desired, salt the rim of a chilled margarita glass.
 Pour contents, with ice, into the glass.
-Garnish with the lime wedge.
+Garnish.

 ----